MuhammadHanzala/laravel-api-boilerplate/readme.md

-# Laravel Api
+# Schedule App [Backend]

-This is a boilerplate server.
+This is a server for Schedule App

 ## Getting Started